 The Best Places to Visit in Northern California

 When I think about what makes Northern California so special, the diversity in scenery comes to mind.
 With plentiful opportunities to be immersed in nature, there is truly something for everyone who visits.
-Whether you’re looking to discover a less-frequented national park or escape to the rugged coastline along the Pacific Ocean, you can truly do it all.
+Whether you’re looking to discover a less-frequented national park or escape to the rugged coastline along the Pacific Ocean, or some California wine tastings, you can truly do it all.
 The best part?
 You could easily do quite a few experiences in a single week trip in Northern California.

 It is with great pleasure to share these 7 epic places to visit in Northern California.
 A few are those “off-the-beaten-path” gems that may require a longer drive, but ever so worth the effort.
 And then there are those that you simply cannot miss.